camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 {
    "status": 400,
    "code": "INVALID_ARGUMENT",
-   "message": "A human readable description of what the event represent" }
+   "message": "A human-readable description of what the event represent" }
 ```